 Alleviating muscle spasm

 Increased speed of recovery

 Total hip replacement

 Increased core strength

-Hydrotherapy - First initial swim, assessment & consultation 45 minutes £50
+Hydrotherapy - First initial treadmill session, assessment & consultation 45 minutes £50

-Please ensure your dog has not eaten for at least 2 hours before & at least 2 hours after sessions.
+Policies: Please ensure your dog has not eaten for at least 2 hours before & at least 2 hours after sessions.
 Please take this into consideration if your dog requires food with medication.
 Please also remember this session will impact your dogs energy levels for the day so take this into consideration with additional exercise.
 Please toilet your dog before the session.
-If your dog toilets in the pool this can cause a delay to other swim sessions.
-Swim times depends on your dogs ability, condition & confidence.
-Your dog will not be in the pool for the whole session.
+If your dog toilets in the treadmill this can cause a delay to other dogs sessions.
+Session times depends on your dogs ability, condition & confidence.
+Your dog will not be in the treadmill for the whole session due to a warm up & rinse off shower.
 If you arrive late the session will be shortened & the price will not be reduced as you have booked that specified slot.
-Children are welcome but must be accompanied by an adult at all times.
-Noise must be kept to a minimum & running around or distraction of dogs is not permitted.
-Please bear in mind other dogs may be in the vicinity & may not be as friendly as yours.
-We can not be held responsible for injuries which occur if our policy is not followed.
+24 hour cancellation policy applies to cancel or change appointment.

 Underwater camera capturing Nessa!